-But it means you could start the online jewelry business you’ve been thinking about, the cooking channel on YouTube showcasing your 5-minute vegan sandwiches, or going on the networking trip to China to find out if a wholesale business is feasible.
+But it means you could start the online jewelry business you’ve been thinking about, the cooking channel on YouTube you’ve been too afraid to launch, or go on the networking trip to China to find out if a wholesale business is feasible.

 Whatever helps you to get to the next level of yourself, invest in it.

 Benefits of being a single woman

 I usually don’t like to compare singleness to a relationship, because I think they are very different from each other.
-But I know that many of you are asking yourselves “is single life better than a relationship?”.

 Because I’m in a new relationship, my priorities have shifted.
 Meaning that nowadays if I have free time I either spend it with my boyfriend or friends, which very rarely leaves time for just me.

 Godly advice for singles

 I know firsthand how hard it can be to find contentment in this season.
 And I honestly don’t believe any godly woman should ever strive for contentment.
-You should strive for happiness.

-With that said, however, I have to admit that the best advice I can give you is to remember that being single is not a curse and being in a relationship is not a cure-all.
+With that said, however, I have to admit that the best dating advice I can give you is to remember that being single is not a curse and being in a relationship is not a cure-all.

 Like I said many times before in this blog post.
 You can be single and happy if you choose to be.